-Schools must be places where democratic values are learned, whereas currently it is in France where young people find that they are least listened to in their schools.
+Schools must be places where democratic values are learned, whereas currently it is in France where young people find that they are the least listened to in their schools.

-Schools must become places where students learn to live together, to be citizens and coeducators, where they are actors in their daily lives.
+Schools must become places where students learn to live together, to be citizens and co-educators, where they are actors in their daily lives.
 Debates, discussion forums and culture must be introduced in all schools.

-- Organize discussion and decision making spaces for students within each high school.

-o Propose an annual budget managed solely by the students, starting in the 6th grade, for the realization of projects or investments.

-o Involve students in a very important way in the elaboration of the internal rules of the middle and high schools.

-- Organize training and information sessions on the existing bodies within the colleges and high schools and on the role of students in these bodies.

-- Evaluate the management team of each secondary school on the quality of student involvement in the democratic life of the school. - o By encouraging mutual aid among students o By implementing, for example, a 'sponsor' principle, as exists in higher education.

-Develop a pedagogy of solidarity among students

-- Put in place secular and citizen pathways piloted by the National Education.
-It is a question of proposing times of exchange and discussion on questions of secularism and citizenship: conferences animated by external speakers, interventions of 'great witnesses', thematic workshops,
+- Organize discussion and decision making spaces for students within each high school. - Propose an annual budget managed solely by the students, starting in 6th grade, for the realization of projects or investments. - Involve students in a very important way in the elaboration of the internal rules of the middle and high schools. - Organize training and information sessions on existing bodies within middle and high schools and on the role of students in these bodies. - Evaluate the management team of each secondary school on the quality of student involvement in the democratic life of the school. - To develop a pedagogy of solidarity between students. - By promoting mutual aid between students - For example, by implementing a 'sponsor' principle as it exists in higher education. - To set up secular and citizen pathways piloted by the National Education.
+It is a question of proposing times of exchange and discussion on the questions of secularism and citizenship: conferences animated by external speakers, interventions of 'great witnesses', thematic workshops, .....

-To form citizens: Promote social diversity in all schools.
+Educating citizens : Promote social diversity in all educational institutions